Machine translation: Wikipedia

 Machine translation has also been used for translating Wikipedia articles and could play a larger role in creating, updating, expanding, and generally improving articles in the future, especially as the MT capabilities may improve.
 There is a "content translation tool" which allows editors to more easily translate articles across several select languages.
 English-language articles are thought to usually be more comprehensive and less biased than their non-translated equivalents in other languages.
 As of 2022, English Wikipedia has over 6.5 million articles while, for example, the German and Swedish Wikipedias each only have over 2.5 million articles, each often far less comprehensive.

 Surveillance and military

 Following terrorist attacks in Western countries, including 9-11, the U.S. and its allies have been most interested in developing Arabic machine translation programs, but also in translating Pashto and Dari languages.
 Within these languages, the focus is on key phrases and quick communication between military members and civilians through the use of mobile phone apps.
 The Information Processing Technology Office in DARPA hosted programs like TIDES and Babylon translator.
-US Air Force has awarded a $1 million contract to develop a language translation technology.
+In 2003, the US Air Force awarded a $1 million contract to develop a language translation technology.